-1.14 Investment Risk Investors are advised to carefully consider all risk factors before making an investment decision.
-These include credit risk, concentration risk, market risk, liquidity risk, legal risk and Shariah non-compliance risk.
+1.14 Investment Risk

+Investors are advised to carefully consider all risk factors before making an investment decision.
+Investors will be exposed to credit risk, concentration risk, market risk, liquidity risk, legal risk and Shariah non-compliance risk.
 For further explanation of each risk, please visit Bank Islam's website at www.bankislam.com.

-One key risk unique to this fund is the investment concentration risk.
-This risk arises from excessive exposure to a particular type of asset, a single counterparty, a single geographical location or other factors, which may result in substantial losses that could threaten the financial condition of the fund or entity.
-Due to the investment in non-retail assets, the fund's exposure to a single counterparty is higher, leading to greater investment concentration risk and consequently greater adverse impact on investment returns in the event of asset impairment.
-To mitigate this risk, investment concentration is closely monitored at the asset level on monthly basis to ensure it does not exceed 25%, as guided by the Bank Negara Malaysia Investment Account Framework.
+One of the key risks unique to this fund is the investment concentration risk.
+Investment concentration risk is a risk that arises from excessive exposure to a particular type of asset, a single counterparty, a single geographical location or others which may produce losses that are substantial enough to threaten the financial condition of the fund or entity.
+Due to the investment in non-retail assets, the exposure of the fund to a single counterparty is higher leading to greater investment concentration risk and consequently greater adverse impact on the investment returns in the case of asset impairment.
+As an effort to mitigate the risk, the investment concentration risk is monitored closely at the asset level on a monthly basis to not exceed 25% as guided by Bank Negara Malaysia Investment Account Framework.

 2.0 RISK STATEMENT

 The Board of Directors of Bank Islam holds the ultimate responsibility for managing risks associated with the Bank's operations and business activities by setting risk appetite and tolerance levels that are consistent with the Bank's overall business objectives and desired risk profile.
-The Board Risk Committee, supported by the Management Risk Control Committee, ensures effective oversight of the development of strategies, policies, procedures and infrastructure to manage the Bank's risks.
+The Board Risk Committee, supported by the Management Risk Control Committee, ensures effective oversight of the development of strategies, policies, procedures, and infrastructure to manage the Bank's risks.

 3.0 FUND PERFORMANCE

 3.1 Fund Size

-Ihsan Sustainability Investment Account (ISIA) 1.0
+Ihsan Sustainability Investment Account (ISIA) 2.0

-Fund Size RM'billions
+Fund Size RM'billion

-As at September 2025, the Ihsan Investment Account (ISIA) fund balance was recorded at RM1.13 billion.
+As at September 2025, ISIA 2.0 fund balance registered at RM0.66 billion.

 3.2 Rate of Return

 Period Return on Investment (ROI) 1 % (p.a.)

 Before Social Impact Contribution

+2 Years Tenure 3 Years Tenure

-July 4.50%
+July 4.20% 4.30%

-August 4.50%
+August 4.20% 4.30%

-September 4.50%
+September 4.20% 4.30%

-1ROI - Based on the Expected Profit Rate (EPR) upon placement of funds or the Actual Profit Rate (APR), whichever is lower, and subject to the Terms and Conditions.
+1 ROI - Based on the Expected Profit Rate (EPR) upon placement of funds or the Actual Profit Rate (APR) (whichever is lower), and subject to the Terms and Conditions.

-Social impact contribution of 2.50% from the investment return of ISIA will be channelled to either Zakat or Sadaqa House.
+Social impact contribution of 2.50% from the investment return of ISIA 2.0 will be channeled to either Zakat or Sadaqa House.

-Note: For further illustration, please refer to the Product Disclosure Sheet (PDS) and Terms and Conditions (where applicable).
+Note: For further illustration, please refer to the Product Disclosure Sheet (PDS) and Terms & Conditions (where applicable).

 3.3 Historical Rate of Return

-1 ROI (before) - Return on Investment (ROI) % (p.a.) before social impact contribution 2 ROI (after) - Return on Investment (ROI) % (p.a.) after social impact contribution
+1ROI (before) - Return on Investment (ROI) % (p.a.) before social impact contribution 2 ROI (after) - Return on Investment (ROI) % (p.a.) after social impact contribution

-Note: The rates above are the average annual rate of return in percentage (%) for each quarter.
+Note: The rates above are average the annual rate of return in percentage (%) for each quarter.
 3.4 Income Statement Income Statement for the Quarter Ended 30 September 2025

 Jul Aug Sep

 RM'000 RM'000 RM'000

-Total Gross Income 4,618 4,597 4,459
+Total Gross Income 2,679 2,672 2,572

-Net Distributable Income 4,550 4,606 7,045
+Net Distributable Income 2,631 2,682 4,319

-Amount attributable to IAH (before social impact contribution) 4,328 4,328 4,189
+Amount attributable to IAH (before social impact contribution) 2,377 2,377 2,301

 3.5 Asset Allocation by Sectors